 Natural Treatment for Polycystic Ovarian Syndrome

 Any adhesive restriction within the fascial system can create profound effects in various areas of the body and affect reproductive function.
-Thus, during the course of the 20-hour therapy program we treat the full body as we focus in on the dura and all of its attachments, from the tailbone into the head.
+Thus, during the course of the 20-hour therapy program, we treat the full body as we focus on the dura and all of its attachments, from the tailbone to the head.
 We often find that previous surgeries or infections cause these adhesive restrictions.

 Using a manual therapy protocol, our therapists have helped many women with PCOS avoid the need for surgery and medication and helped them conceive.
 At 54%, Clear Passage pregnancy rates were about double the rates achieved by surgery (33%) or medications (22%).
 (Rice et al., 2015a)